 In Australia, Canadian Utilities continues to build on its work at the Clean Energy Innovation Hub, a test bed for hybrid energy solutions integrating natural gas, solar photovoltaic, battery storage and hydrogen production.
 In 2020, Canadian Utilities was able to successfully test a 10 per cent hydrogen blend injected into the natural gas supply at its major depot at Jandakot in Perth, Western Australia.
+In 2021, Canadian Utilities successfully secured milestone based funding of \$2 million from the Western Australian Government for hydrogen blending initiation of 2,200 homes around the Jandakot depot site.

-REGULATORY DEVELOPMENTS
+REGULATORY INFORMATION

-Regulatory developments are described in the "Utilities Regulatory Developments" section in ATCO Ltd.'s MD&A and is incorporated herein by reference.
+The regulatory framework and recent developments are described in the "Utilities Regulatory Information" section in ATCO Ltd.'s MD&A and is incorporated herein by reference.
 The MD&A may be found on SEDAR at www.sedar.com.